 Beginning January 1, 2019, lodges and chapters that are asked to conduct Arrow of Light or crossover ceremonies for Cub Scout packs will only be permitted to conduct them using the new, approved official ceremonies, which can be found in the OA Inductions Portal.
 (See below)

-These ceremonies are to be conducted in a Scout uniform and are no longer permitted to be done in American Indian regalia.
+These ceremonies are to be conducted in a Scout uniform.
+Participants are no longer permitted to dress in American Indian regalia.

 The Order of the Arrow is led by youth leadership.
 The lodge and chapters each have a youth who serves as Chief, as well as Vice Chiefs.